Professional learning calendar

 Presenter: Mary Jo McVeigh

-Further details: Download Flyer
+Further details: Download the flyer (pdf, 433kB)

 Cost: $330

 Description: Children bring their lived experience with them into their classrooms: the emotions, reactions and, sometimes, trauma, from their homes and communities, as well as wider society.
 “Complex trauma” in children results from repeated exposure to traumatic events over weeks, months, or years.
 Examples include sexual, physical, and psychological abuse, as well as experiencing or witnessing domestic and family violence or neglect.
-Research shows that children most often disclose traumas to school friends or teachers, and that the classroom consequences of complex trauma can profoundly affect children’s behaviour and learning.
+Research shows that children most often disclose traumas to school friends or teachers and that the classroom consequences of complex trauma can profoundly affect children’s behaviour and learning.

 In this workshop, teachers will learn how to support students experiencing trauma by adopting strategies that allow them to respond ‘in the moment’, and which, collectively, create a “trauma-informed classroom” that benefits all their students.
 The information and discussions in this workshop will be valuable for any teacher from Kindergarten to Year 12.